From rock climbing at Railay to the infamous Chiang Mai zipline, these are the best Thailand adventures for your next holiday!

 If you’ve never been before, rapids are graded 1 to 5 based on how much of a whirlwind ride they provide.
 Chiang Mai has courses to suit every level.
 If you want to be eased in, start at 1 or 2 then work your way up when you feel confident.

 I challenge even the most seasoned adventurers not to feel a bit of nervous anticipation when white water rafting in Chiang Mai.
 I know I certainly did!
 But that was firmly outweighed by the fun and thrill of it.
+For me, this really is one of the top Thailand adventures.

-Whitewater rafting in Chiang Mai really is such an incredible activity.
+White water rafting in Chiang Mai really is such an incredible activity.
 On a tour you’ll take on the rapids of the Mae Taeng River with the jungles all around you.
 Such a rush!

 Has reading this got you excited for some adventures in Thailand?
 I’d love to know which you’ll be trying – leave me a comment!